 £6.3tn of assets is owned by only 92,000 people, or 0.001% of the world’s population – a tiny class of the mega-rich who have more in common with each other than those at the bottom of the income scale in their own societies.

 What Should / Can be done about the extremes of wealth inequality?

 There is certainly a degree of tax competition.
 France recently increased tax on wealthy people.
 The British chancellor responded by encouraging wealthy French to move to ‘lower tax Britain’.
-But, Britain could never compete with the likes of the Cayman islands and Switzerland who do very well from ultra low tax rates.
+But, Britain could never compete with the likes of the Cayman Islands and Switzerland who do very well from ultra low tax rates.

 In an ideal world, there would be a closing down of tax loopholes.
 Also, it would help if the rich felt a necessity of using their wealth to help the less fortunate.
-I have no idea how 92,000 people could possible enjoy spending £6.3 tn of assets.
+I have no idea how 92,000 people could possibly enjoy spending £6.3 tn of assets.